 - EU funded projects: The EU has funded different robotics projects.
 One example is the VineRobot project, which was developed by researchers from Spain, France, Italy and Germany.
 This project consist on an autonomous robot that can create a map of a vineyard with the obtained data regarding maturity of the grapes and nitrogen in the vine leaves.
 Another example is the RHEA project, in which a fleet of tractors and aerial robots with sensor systems discriminate weeds from crops and apply herbicides where needed.

 These are only some examples, but there are many more projects around how to apply robotics to the agriculture industry.
-If you want to discuss this topic or learn from other engineers, check the conversation in the Automation and Robotics Forum.

 Can you think on the next step for this industry?
 Prove your ideas right in our engineering challenges.